docusign/code-examples-csharp/README.md

   See the Configuration section, below, for more information.

 ### Configuration
+**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip step 1 below as it was automatically performed for you.**
 1. Create the **appsettings.json** (the configuration file) by using the example provided in **appsettings.example.json**.
 2. Two different authentication methods are supported: